prayagsingh/openzeppelin_upgradeable_sc/README.md

 # Openzeppelin upgradable smart-contract example

-Deploy upgradable smart contract using Openzeppelin on Polygon test network
+Deploy upgradable smart contract using Openzeppelin on local test network OR polygon test network.
+This example uses `Transparent Proxy` approach for deploying upgradeable smart contract.

 **Commands to create a new project using Hardhat**